quasarframework/quasar/docs/src/pages/start/contribution-guide.md

 If your comment simply reads "+1", then odds are that other reviewers aren't going to take it too seriously.
 Show that you took the time to review the pull request.

-## Contributing to the Quasar documentation
+## Contributing to the Quasar Documentation

 You can help improve the Quasar documentation by making it more coherent, consistent, or readable, adding missing information, correcting factual errors, fixing typos, or bringing them up to date with the latest edge Quasar.